-Sometimes, the primer stays adhered to the surface because it is very nearly dry, but as the paint dries on top, it develops wrinkles and bubbles because of the excess moisture.
-The job won’t last long before the paint starts peeling off the wall.
-Usually, if you paint over wet primer, you will end up having to do the job again.
+Sometimes, the primer stays adhered to the surface because it is nearly dry, but as the paint dries on top, it develops wrinkles and bubbles because of the excess moisture.
+The job won’t last long before the paint starts peeling.
+Usually, if you paint over wet primer, you may end up having to do the job again.

 Should You Apply Thick or Thin Coats of Primer?

-This depends on the project, when I paint furniture I am doing multiple thin coats for the best possible adherence.
-This reduces chances of the primer quickly peeling or chipping off.
-If you are priming an old barn you may just want to slap a bunch of primer on to really seal that wood up from the outdoor elements.
+This depends on the project; when I paint furniture I am doing multiple thin coats for the best possible adherence.
+This reduces the chances of the primer quickly peeling or chipping off.
+If you are priming an old barn, you may just want to slap a bunch of primer on to really seal that wood up from the outdoor elements.

 When applying primer, try getting an even layer rather than thinking about the thickness.
 If it is not even, the paint on top will also be uneven and you will get a blotchy finish.
 It’s best to go for thinner coats because you get a more uniform coverage without any thick patches.
 However, don’t go too thin because you need to make sure that you cover imperfections and create a good surface for the paint to bond to.
 Sometimes, if the surface is particularly damaged, a thicker coat is necessary, which is fine just as long as it is uniform.